Vikasgzp/Lost-Finder/README.md

 # Lost Finder - AI-Powered Lost & Found Platform

-FindIt is a reliable platform designed to help users locate lost items, important documents, and even missing persons.
-With an easy-to-use interface, it connects you to receiver communities, services, and resources to ensure that your valuables or loved ones are found quickly and safely.
+Lost Finder is a reliable platform designed to help users locate lost items, important documents, and even missing persons.
+With an easy-to-use interface, it connects you to receiver, services, and resources to ensure that your valuables or loved ones are found quickly and safely.

 ## 🌟 Features
 - **AI-Powered Matching** – Smart analysis of descriptions, images, and locations.